This photo series documents a full day at Josh Ocean View Villa in Cemagi, Badung, Bali from dawn to dusk.

 The photoshoot begins when almost everyone is still fast asleep.

-A stark reminder that they have been standing there long before the villas, the rooftops, or even the ideas of Bali as a destination
+In the distance, Mount Agung and Mount Batur quietly show their presence, A stark reminder that they’ve stood here long before the villas, the rooftops, or even the idea of Bali as a destination.

-As the sun begins to rise, light peeks from the horizon and softens the darkness
+As the sun begins to rise, light peeks over the horizon and softens the darkness.

-The reflection pool captures the changing sky while soft streaks of sunlight creep across the open deck and into the rooms
+The reflection pool catches the changing sky, while streaks of sunlight creep across the open deck and into the rooms.

-The day starts in the main bedroom, where soft morning sunlight fills the space through large windows, highlighting the villa's calming interior design.
+The day begins in the main bedroom, where soft sunlight filters through large windows, casting a calm across the space.

-Josh Ocean View Villa sits about 50 meters from the shore of Mengening Beach in Cemagi, Bali.
+Josh Ocean View Villa sits just fifty meters from the shore of Mengening Beach in Cemagi, Bali.

-From above, you can see how the pool sits right next to the living spaces, with a rooftop deck positioned for sunsets and ocean breeze.
+From above, you can see how the pool runs parallel to the living spaces, while the rooftop deck sits at the edge, positioned for sunsets and ocean breeze.

 The outside of the villa mixes concrete, natural stone, and warm wood.
 All materials that fit well with the Bali climate.